hantsy/jakartaee11-sandbox/docs/concurrency.md

 }
 ```

-Create a REST resource to trigger the scheduled tasks.
+Create a REST resource that triggers the scheduled tasks:

 ```java
 @RequestScoped